Over 50 life insurance: premiums and paying out

 Stop paying premiums after 30 years or when you’re 90

-You must pay monthly premiums for the entire length of what’s called your premium term.
-This will be until:
+You’ll pay monthly premiums for the entire length of what’s called your premium term.
+This will be from when you take out your cover until:

 Which of these applies to you depends on what comes first.
-We’ll tell you what your premium term is when you first take out cover.
+We’ll explain your premium term when you first take out cover.
 You’ll also be able to find it in your policy schedule.

-But to help explain, let’s look at a couple of examples:
+To help clarify, let’s look at some examples:

 • You’ve had your policy for 30 years – You take out a policy when you’re 55.
-You only have to pay premiums for 30 years or until you’re 90, whichever comes first.
+You only have to pay premiums for 30 years or until the anniversary date after your 90th birthday, whichever comes first.
 In this case, paying premiums for 30 years brings you to the age of 85.
-At this point, the requirement to pay premiums stops, but your cover doesn’t.
-Your cover continues until you die, no matter how long you live.
-After you die, we pay the full cover amount to your loved ones when they make a claim.
+At this point, you won’t have to pay any more premiums, but your cover stays in place.
+It’ll continue until you die, no matter how long you live.
+After you pass away, we’ll pay out the full cover amount.

 During your premium term, you must make sure you pay your premiums when they’re due.
 If you stop paying, your cover will end and you won't get anything back.